C4 – Enzyme kinetics

 Work requirement

-Minimum 80% attendance and approved project work/report.
+Minimum 80% attendance and approved compulsory delivery.

 Syllabus